 The Pharmaceutical Quality System should be defined and documented.
 A Quality Manual or equivalent documentation should be established and contain a description of the quality management system including management responsibilities.

-3.3 Good manufacturing practice for medicinal products
+3.3 Good manufacturing practice for pharmaceutical products

 Good Manufacturing Practice is that part of Quality Management which ensures that products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the Marketing Authorization, Clinical Trial Authorization or product specification.
 Good Manufacturing Practice is concerned with both production and quality control.
 The basic requirements of GMP are that: